linafaik08/recommender_systems_dlrm/README.md

 ## Objective

-This repository contains the code and the notebook used to train a DLMR model using PyTorch library, [torchrec](https://pytorch.org/torchrec/).
+This repository contains the code and the notebook used to train a DLRM model using PyTorch library, [torchrec](https://pytorch.org/torchrec/).
 It was developed as an experimentation project to support the explanation blog posts around the topic.

-For more information, you can find the article here:
+This repository contains the code and notebook used to train a DLRM model using the PyTorch library, [torchrec](https://pytorch.org/torchrec/).
+The model and code are explained in more detail in the following article:
 - Building Powerful Recommender Systems with Deep Learning
 _A Step-by-Step Implementation Using the PyTorch Library TorchRec (link coming soon)_